silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/03_Form_Templates.md

 # Form Templates

 Most markup generated in SilverStripe can be replaced by custom templates.
-Both [api:Form] and [api:FormField] instances can be rendered out using custom templates using `setTemplate`.
+Both [api:SilverStripe\FormsForm] and [api:SilverStripe\Forms/FormField] instances can be rendered out using custom templates using `setTemplate`.

 	:::php